In brief Warrior Flex is:

 How do I know if my classes will be held online, on campus, or both?

-The Fall 2020 eSchedule of classes is currently available and will reflect the times/days/ mode of attendance and other important information.
+The eSchedule is currently available and will reflect the times/days/ mode of attendance and other important information.

 What are the safety protocols for students who have on campus class sessions?

 How do I access my classes and when?

 You will access your classes by logging in to Canvas.
 You will be able to login to Canvas 7 days prior to the beginning of the quarter but not enter the class shells themselves.
 On the first day of the quarter (Monday, September 21), you will be able to access your class content by clicking on each course card from the main landing page (called the dashboard).

 How can I find out which books and materials are required for my classes?

 To see the required materials you need for each course you can search on the Bookstore website select the quarter and campus and your course (ex.
 BUS 151.)

 How do I buy my books or instruction related materials?